wijnandb/15-a-day/content/posts/setting-up-amazon-s3-for-user-uploaded-files-on-django-heroku.md

 Try again: yes, it works!

-Well, that is to use: uploading files works, I can see them appearing in the S3 bucket, but clicking on the file in the admin console gives me the same error every time I try:
+Well, partially: uploading files works, I can see them appearing in the S3 bucket, but clicking on the file in the admin console gives me the same error every time I try:
 ```
 <Code>SignatureDoesNotMatch</Code>
 <Message>The request signature we calculated does not match the signature you provided.
 Check your key and signing method.</Message>